LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** True

-**Description:** Indicates whether the sites flagged for follow-up will be sorted by their emission rates for subsequent follow-up survey methods.
-If set to True, follow-ups will sorted based on the observed site emission rates, prioritizing the largest emitting sites first.
+**Description:** Indicates whether the schedule of the follow-ups for the sites flagged will be sorted by their emission rates.
+If set to True, follow-up schedules will be sorted based on the observed site emission rates, prioritizing the largest emitting sites first.
+If set to False, the follow-ups will be scheduled based on the a first flagged basis.

 **Notes on acquisition:** Based on operator work practices.